Bell Inequality Violation and Relativity of Pre- and Postselection: Bell inequalities for Bell states

-Thus, if Vicky prepares an equal mixture of the Bell states \eqref{Bellstates}, and sends the particles to Alice and Bob to perform measurements along the directions \eqref{directions}, each of the four subensembles leads to a maximal violation of either $S_1$ or $S_2$, but the total ensemble exhibits no correlations whatsoever.
+It follows that if Vicky prepares an equal mixture of the Bell states \eqref{Bellstates}, and sends the particles to Alice and Bob to perform measurements along the directions \eqref{directions}, each of the four subensembles leads to a maximal violation of either $S_1$ or $S_2$, but the total ensemble exhibits no correlations whatsoever.